bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `reserveTokenCount() → uint16` {#BancorConverter-reserveTokenCount--}
-returns the number of reserve tokens defined note that prior version 17, you should use 'connectorTokenCount' instead
+returns the number of reserve tokens defined note that prior to version 17, you should use 'connectorTokenCount' instead